 Malthus’s book An Essay on the Principle of Population was originally published in 1798, followed by a much-reworked second edition in 1803.
-Yale University Press reissued it with supporting essays four years after this book, see my review here.
+Yale University Press reissued it with supporting essays four years after this book.
 To understand its stormy reception, Mayhew starts with two chapters sketching the life and economy of Malthus’s England in the decades leading up to 1800, as well as the social and intellectual climate into which his book was born.
 In particular, Mayhew highlights the French Revolution of 1789 and how it shaped the thinking of scholars such as Richard Price, Marquis de Condorcet, and William Godwin.
 Concerns about population and food scarcity were already in the air, though little empirical or census data were available.

 Malthus and his work only make their entrance in chapter 3, which charts his education and the period leading up to the publication of the first edition, while chapter 5 explores Malthus “the environmental economist”.
 As Mayhew clarifies, though, it is misleading of me to call him that.
 His work was a precursor leading to that discipline, but Malthus did, for example, not consider air, water, or ecosystems as limiting resources.
 It took “the extractive volumes of the twentieth century” before these were taken along in economic analyses.
-These two chapters are really the biographical part of this book (a fuller biography is given in Population Malthus: His Life and Times).
+These two chapters are really the biographical part of this book (a fuller biography is given in Population Malthus).
 Throughout, Mayhew highlights Malthus’s humane side and his caution, assiduousness, and empiricism in collecting more data to prepare the 1803 rewrite.

 “Malthus “the environmental economist” […] is misleading […] his work was a precursor leading to that discipline.”